Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

 1. Gathering internal feedback on items
     - As discussed in Chapter \@ref(document), once all items for each instrument have been added to your data dictionary, have your team review the data dictionary and provide feedback
 2. Piloting an instrument for content
     - Once the team has approved the items to be collected, the second phase of piloting can begin.
-Create a printable draft of your instrument that can be shared with people in your study population
+Create a printable draft of your instrument that can be shared with people in your study population and gather feedback
 3. Piloting the instrument for data related issues
+    - Once the instrument is created in your chosen data collection tool, share the instrument with your team for review
-    - Here we are most interested in whether or not the data we are collecting will be accurate, comprehensive, and usable
+    - Here we are most interested in whether or not the data we are collecting are accurate, comprehensive, and usable
-    - We will discuss this more below
+    - We will discuss this phase in greater detail below

 Last, as you move through the piloting phases, remember to update any changes not only in your instrument but also in your data dictionary and any other relevant documentation.